Sensei Hiro·Before you deploy

 Template-based remediation never sees your code.
 For common findings, we return a canonical fix pattern from a hand-curated template.
 No LLM call, no snippet sent anywhere.

-SaaS founders, small engineering teams, and anyone using Claude Code, Cursor, or Windsurf to write infrastructure.
+SaaS founders, small engineering teams, and anyone using Claude Code to write infrastructure.
 Not for enterprise security teams running traditional CSPMs — they have Wiz for that.

 vul.ninja MCP is free during the beta.
 Founding-customer pricing applies after launch — 50% off for three months for the first ten customers.